lindbrook/packageRank/README.md

     Missing: 2025-08-25, 2025-08-26, 2025-08-29, 2025-08-30, 2025-08-31, 2025-09-01, 2025-09-02

-Second, when plotting `cranDownloads()` two gray polygons to highlight those dates are added to the graph and are labelled with a “⌀” (empty set) on the top axis.
+Second, when plotting `cranDownloads()` two gray polygons to highlight those dates are added to the graph and are labeled with a “⌀” (empty set) on the top axis.
 Third, smoothers ignore these missing dates.

 The graph below, which plots the *total* number of downloads recorded by